inkontoasty/tktimer/README.md

 - timer (that only works if you have autorepeat in your keyboard like in X window manager)
 - scramble generation (almost random move scrambles)
 - draw scramble (actually good feature)
-- database (with one click copy times)
+- database using sqlite (totally very effecient code using it) (with one click copy times)
 - summary list/average calculation
-- load from cstimer (but not export cuz u wont need it)
+- load from cstimer (but not export cuz u wont need it) (breaks bottom bar until you do another solve idk why)

 ## Use it
 1. Install python 3, using your package manager or at python.org